FeronCompany/ck3_for_the_realm/readme.txt

 Counties in different terrains will encounter different natural disasters, such as floods, fires, earthquakes, and droughts.
 As a lord, you must show enough responsibility to win the respect of your subjects.
 <3> Add political gaming system
 Politics is not just about fighting and killing, but also about social skills.
 Being friendly with colleagues or lords in high positions can bring unexpected benefits.
 As for those treacherous officials with malicious intentions, you should also have the ability to use peaceful means to strike them.
-<4> Add Realm Policies
-Realm policies include military service, council power, proposal power, and economic policies.
-Different levels of policies have different bonuses and deductions, which require players to carefully consider.
-Lords and vassals can both influence policies within the realm.
 Interactions:
 ++ Add Buy land interaction
 ++ Add Buy vassal interaction